TheLandfill/cpp_cli/README.md

 -   I wanted to contribute to the open source community and familiarize myself with GitHub.

--   A little bit of [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here), to be honest.
-I still think what I have written is easier to use and much more robust than other libraries, but they likely think the same thing about this library.

     -   After actually using some of the other competitors to test how my library stacks up to theirs, I'm starting to remember more why I made this library.
     -   For starters, I don't include half the STL to parse the command line, which keeps executables much smaller than other CLI libraries.
     -   This library is also way more flexible than most other libraries.
 It understands that it's only job is organize data on the command line so that it becomes much easier for you to read (and also document itself through the automatic help generation).